Programming Concepts

 A constant is a named storage location whose value is set once and cannot change for the rest of the program.

-Constants are usually written in UPPERCASE so they stand out from variables, and they make programs easier to maintain: if VAT changes, only one line of the program has to be edited.
+Constants are named in the same PascalCase style as variables, and they make programs easier to maintain: if the VAT rate changes, only one line of the program has to be edited.

 Identifiers (the names of variables and constants) should: